 Your local building jurisdiction will require a building permit that allows a modular home to be dropped off on-site.
 This means you will have to go through the same type of inspections that are done for a traditional house.
 Examples would be the approval for the utility service pole, a temporary service panel, and the hookups to a private water distribution source.

-To get modular homes inspected, you may also have to go through foundational approval depending on your area.
-This involves getting soil engineering tests and submitting them to the building jurisdiction.
-After work begins the building jurisdiction will then check the foundation to make sure it is up to code.
+To get modular homes inspected prior to move in, your foundation will have to pass an inspection while it’s being construction, just like a site built home.
+In rare cases, this involves getting soil engineering tests and submitting them to the building jurisdiction.
+After work begins the building jurisdiction will inspect the foundation to make sure it is up to code.

-Now that your modular home has finally been built and has been moved onto the location you have to pass one final inspection.
-This is to ensure your modular home is structurally sound along with other inspections such as wood stove hookups, and deck approval.
+Now that your modular home has finally been built and has been moved onto the location, and all hookups are completed and inspected. you have to pass a final inspection.
+This is to ensure your modular home meets codes for egress (exterior steps), smoke detectors, and the like.
 After all is said and done you will be issued a certificate of occupancy and you can finally get to enjoy your brand new modular home!

 In the Market for a New Home?